 Time to get real for this blog!
 When it comes to asphalt road surface treatments not every product is created equal.
 It’s assumed by most that when you do pavement preservation treatments on top of aging asphalt pavement the results will be added life, better aesthetics, and a safer surface for the driving public.
 However, that’s not always the case.
 Some products that are commonly applied on asphalt pavements and marketed as pavement preservation can lead to faster deterioration and unsafe conditions for drivers or residents.

 Instead of the standard format for a Frequently Asked Questions article, we’re going to flip it.
-Here are the top questions you should be asking about the Asphalt Surface Treatment you’re considering using on your asphalt pavements.
+Here are the top questions you should be asking about the Asphalt Surface Treatment you’re considering using.

 Question 1: Is this stuff safe?